oferreirajoao/oferreirajoao/README.md

 <p align="left">

-### ℹ About me
+### About me
 👨‍🎓 I'm graduated in Computer Engineering. <br>
 👩‍💻 I’m currently working as a QA Tester.  <br>
 🌱 I’m currently learning BDD with Cucumber and Gherkin.  <br>
-🤓 In 2018, I embarked on the software testing area through an internship opportunity.
+ℹ In 2018, I embarked on the software testing area through an internship opportunity.
 Then start the studies and work with manual tests and then with automated tests.
 Being a curious person, I always tried to understand how things work, maybe, this is the real reason that made me like the area of testing and software quality so much. <br>

 </p>